 How To Store Carrots

-When you buy fresh carrots, the first thing you need to do is clean them and remove any leaves and stems.
-This is common place with most fresh root vegetables you buy.
+When you buy fresh carrots, you first need to clean them and remove any leaves and stems.
+This is commonplace with most fresh root vegetables you buy.

 If you are looking to use them within a 4-5 day window, make room in the refrigerator for them.
 To ensure longevity, you can wrap the carrots in a wet paper towel and put them in a produce bag in the produce drawer.